double-blind-reviewing/double-blind/README.md

 # Computer science conferences - double-blind status

-This document lists major computer science conferences (currently defined as those listed in http://csrankings.org) and their status with respect to anonymity during the reviewing process.
+This document tracks the status of major computer science conferences (currently defined as those listed in http://csrankings.org) with respect to how they maintain anonymity during the reviewing process.

+For the purposes of this document:

-* "Single-blind" means that author identities and affiliations are visible to reviewers at all points during the reviewing process.
+* _Single-blind_ means that author identities and affiliations are visible to reviewers at all points during the reviewing process.

-* "At least partially double-blind" means that author identities and affiliations are not revealed for papers prior to the submission of initial paper reviews.
+* _At least partially double-blind_ means that author identities and affiliations are not revealed for papers prior to the submission of initial paper reviews.

-* "Double-blind to accept" means full double-blind reviewing, that is, where author identities and affiliations are not revealed before the conclusion of the PC meeting, and only for accepted papers (including conditionally-accepted papers, pending modifications due to
+* _Double-blind to accept_ means full double-blind reviewing, that is, where author identities and affiliations are not revealed before the conclusion of the PC meeting, and only for accepted papers (including conditionally-accepted papers, pending modifications due to